Peacecoco/LITA_Class_Documentation/README.md

 - Data Formatting
 - Data Validation

-### Microsoft Excel
----
-This is a spreadsheet application used to store and analyse data.
-In Excel, there are:
-- Data Entry
-- Data Formatting
-- Data Validation

 ### Excel Function
 ---
 There are some basic excel function learnt in class which include: